The Complete Guide to Accommodation Options in Thailand

 Buying Property

-Purchasing a condo is the easiest and most straightforward way for expats to buy property in Thailand.
-Foreigners can own freehold condo units in their name as long as the foreign quota, which is 49 percent of the total units, hasn’t been reached.
-The remaining 51 percent must be owned by Thai citizens according to the Condominium Act B.E.
+Purchasing a condo is the most straightforward way for expats to buy property in Thailand.
+Foreigners can own freehold condo units in their name as long as the foreign quota — 49 percent of total units — hasn’t been reached.
+The remaining 51 percent must be Thai-owned under the Condominium Act B.E.
 1979.

 Find Out More: